illb/CarND-LaneLines-P1/writeup_template.md

 ###3.
 Suggest possible improvements to your pipeline

-* use deep neural network to detect lanes and objects
+* use deep neural network to detect lane segments and objects
+  * linear regression with lane segment centers
   * ensemble the results